Home » Symptoms » Cat Symptoms A-Z » Nodules Raised and Firm or Ulcerative (Ulcerating)

 Basics and possible causes

-A common cause of such nodules are bacterial infections that can result from injuries or bites.
+A common cause of such nodules is bacterial infections, which can result from injuries or bites.
 Once bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
-Some types of bacteria are beneficial or even essential to life, while others can cause disease. penetrate the skin, an abscess can form, which presents as a firm nodule and can eventually ruptureA rupture is a tear or break in an organ or tissue.
+Some types of bacteria are beneficial or even essential to life, while others can cause disease. enter the skin, an abscess can form, appearing as a firm nodule that may eventually ruptureA rupture is a tear or break in an organ or tissue.
 It can be caused by trauma, illness, or overextension, and often requires medical intervention..

-Fungal infections, such as dermatophytosis, can also lead to nodular Skin changes.
-These fungi infest the skin and cause Entzündungen, which can appear as raised, firmer areas.
+Fungal infections, such as dermatophytosis, can also lead to nodular skin changes.
+These fungi affect the skin and cause Inflammatory conditions, which can appear as raised, firmer areas.

 ParasiticParasitic refers to diseases or conditions caused by parasites.
-Parasitic infections can affect the digestive tract, skin, and other organ systems. infections, especially from mites, can also lead to such symptoms.
-The mites cause Itching and Entzündungen, which can lead to raised, ulcerativeUlcerative refers to the condition or process that leads to the formation of ulcers.
+Parasitic infections can affect the digestive tract, skin, and other organ systems. infections, especially by mites, can also lead to such symptoms.
+Mites cause Itching and Inflammatory conditions, which can lead to raised, ulcerativeUlcerative refers to the condition or process that leads to the formation of ulcers.
 Ulcers are open Wounds or Lesions that can form on the skin or mucous membranes, are painful, and often heal slowly. changes.

 Typical accompanying symptoms